Natalie McQueen

 Natalie McQueen (born 1 June 1989) is an English actress known for her performances in a number of UK West End productions including Bonnie & Clyde, 9 to 5, Kinky Boots and Wicked.

 She was named as one of the ten theatre faces to look out for in 2017 after her performance in a one-night-only concert entitled An evening with Frank Wildhorn and friends in Manchester.

 In September 2018, it was announced that McQueen would play the leading role of Doralee Rhodes in the first West End run of Broadway musical 9 to 5, a character originally played by Dolly Parton in the 1980s film of the same name.

 Early and personal life

 McQueen was born in Dagenham, East London.
 She trained at CPA school and subsequently CPA studios, both part of Colin's Performing Arts Group founded by principal Colin Putz, alongside James Buckley, Jessie J, The Loveable Rogues, Anne Marie, Rochelle Humes, Frankie Bridge and Jack Shalloo.

 As of 2022, she is dating American singer Josh Groban.
+Groban revealed on April 21, 2026 that they were engaged.